git-tfs/git-tfs/doc/commands/clone.md

-      -c, --changeset=VALUE      The changeset to clone from (must be a number) -t, --up-to=VALUE          up-to changeset # (optional, -1 for up to maximum, must be a number, not prefixed with C) --resumable            if an error occurred, try to continue when you restart clone with same parameters
+      -c, --changeset=VALUE      The changeset to clone from (must be a number) -t, --up-to=VALUE          up-to changeset # (optional, -1 for up to maximum, must be a number, not prefixed with C) Additionally you can place a file "git-tfs-fetch-abort" in your TEMP directory to abort the fetch at any time.
+		  --resumable            if an error occurred, try to continue when you restart clone with same parameters